 Impact on NHS workforce and resources

-This NICE guideline on renal and ureteric stones: assessment and management has been reviewed for its potential impact on the NHS workforce and resources.
-The guideline offers best practice advice on the assessment and management of renal and ureteric stones.
+This NICE guideline on cerebral palsy in adults has been reviewed for its potential impact on the NHS workforce and resources.

 Recommendations likely to have an impact on resources

-We estimate that if these recommendations are implemented, they would have the following impact:
+We estimate that if these recommendations are implemented, it will have the following resource impact:

 The potential costs and savings to commissioners